Teochew people: Culture

 Throughout a history of over 1000 years, the region of Chaoshan, known in ancient times as Teochew Prefecture, has developed and cultivated a prestigious culture, which manifests its unique characteristics in language, opera, traditional dress, cuisine, tea practice, music, and embroidery.

 The Teochew language (潮州话 (潮州話); Teochew pronunciation: Diê5 ziu1 uê7) is a series of dialect varieties spoken across the geographical area which was formerly administered by Teochew Prefecture (or Chaozhou Fu, 潮州府) from the Hongwu period of the Ming dynasty (1369) to the end of the Qing dynasty.
 It is spoken by roughly 10 million people in Chaoshan and more than five million outside the Chinese mainland.

 Teochew Cuisine is known for its unique cooking method, distinctive sauces, seafood dishes, and stews.

-Teochew opera (潮劇) is a traditional art form, which has a history of more than 400 years and is now enjoyed by 20 million Teochew people in over 20 countries and regions.
+Teochew opera (潮劇) is a traditional art form, which has a history of more than 400 years and is now enjoyed by 20 million Teochew people in over 40 countries and regions.
 Based on local folk dances and ballads, Teochew opera has formed its own style under the influence of Nanxi Opera.
 Nanxi is one of the oldest Chinese operas and originated in the Song dynasty.
 The old form of choral accompaniment still preserves its distinctive features.
-Clowns (潮丑) and females are the most distinctive characters in Teochew opera, and fan play and acrobatic skills are prominent.
+Teochew Clowns (潮丑) and females are the most distinctive characters in Teochew opera, and fan play and acrobatic skills are prominent.

 Teochew music (潮州音樂) is popular in Chaoshan's teahouse scene.
 The Teochew string instrument, gong, drum, and traditional Chinese flute are typically involved in ensembles.
 The current Chaozhou drum music is said to be similar to the Drum and Wind Music form of the Han and Tang dynasties.

 Teochew woodcarving (潮州木雕) is a form of Chinese woodcarving originating from Chaoshan.
 Featuring exquisite, sophisticated, precise and lifelike carvings, Teochew woodcarving is one of the oldest and lively woodcarving art in China.
 Teochew people used a great deal of Teochew wood carving in their buildings, especially the Teochew gold-leaf gilded carving (金漆木雕).